-- When you have completed the report, please email it to the External Examiners' Inbox, together with the fees/expenses claim form.
-Information regarding expenses can be found in the Notes of guidance.
+- When you have completed the report, please email it to email@example.com, together with the fees/expenses claim form (xlsx).
+Information regarding expenses is available in the Notes of guidance (PDF).

 - Undergraduate programmes: within three weeks after the final (ie end of the academic year) Board of Examiners meeting, normally held at the end of June/beginning of July; or after the late summer Board of Examiners (held at the start of September)

 There is no need to submit a report following the August reassessment Boards of Examiners unless there are significant issues that have arisen since your previous report.

-*For all doctoral-level Viva Voce examinations, including those for Practitioner Doctorate programmes please use the relevant examination Entry Form.
-For these forms, please consult the PGR Students page.
+*For all doctoral-level viva voce examinations, including those for Practitioner Doctorate programmes, please use the relevant examination Entry Form.
+For these forms, please consult the Research page.

 External examiners are full members of the Board of Examiners and, therefore, they are expected to attend and contribute to all Board meetings.
 External examiners should access samples of marked student work either via SurreyLearn or via alternative arrangements, as appropriate, and provide comments on individual modules prior to the Board of Examiners meetings.

-Please note that the Module comments form, once completed, should be submitted BEFORE the Board of Examiners meeting to the relevant Faculty Assessments and Awards team:
+Please note that the Module comments form (docx), once completed, should be submitted BEFORE the Board of Examiners meeting to the relevant faculty Assessments and Awards team: